patrickap/docker-restic/README.md

 - **Easy Setup:** All data mounted at `/source` within Docker-Restic is backed up to `/target`.
 This flexible setup allows you to define the specific directories and volumes you wish to include in your backups.
 - **Incremental Backups:** Docker-Restic performs daily snapshots using restic, allowing you to capture changes in your data efficiently.
 - **Full Backups:** Docker-Restic automatically exports a weekly tar archive file, providing a full backup of your data.
+- **Manual Backups**: Docker-Restic empowers you with the ability to perform manual backups and checks as needed.
+This feature allows you to take immediate backups of your container volumes or manually verify the integrity of existing backups.
 - **Remote Sync (Optional):** You have the option to enable a remote synchronization using rclone, which ensures that your backups are securely transferred to a remote location.
 - **Container Management:** Containers labeled with `restic-stop=true` are gracefully stopped before the backup process and restarted afterward, ensuring data consistency during the backup operation.
 - **File Locking:** To prevent concurrent access to backup resources, Docker-Restic utilizes a lockfile mechanism that effectively manages access and avoids conflicts.